thomasdelmoro21/dla_laboratories/Lab1/README.md

 </div>

 ## Exercise 2.2 - Fully Convolutional Network
-In this section we adapt our CNN to be Fully-Convolutional, in order to create a network that predicts classification outputs at all pixels in an input images.
-With this aim we substitute the final Linear layers with De-Convolutional layers.
+In this section we adapt our simple CNN to be Fully-Convolutional, in order to create a network that predicts classification outputs at all pixels in an input image.
-The experiment was applied on MNIST dataset to predict handwritten digits.
-We create a specific custom MNIST dataset with different image dimensions (64x64) and with random digit position.
+We start by training the CNN on standard MNIST dataset.
+Then we build the FCN architecture by substituting the classification head with Convolutional and De-Convolutional layers.
+Finally we train the FCN on a custom MNIST dataset with image dimensions of 64x64 and random digit position.

  Validation Loss    |  Validation Accuracy
 |:-----------------------------:|:----------------------------:|